petzval/btferret/README.md

 return or the x key is pressed.
 When operating as a classic\_server, there is a 1:1 connection between the client and this server - the other mesh devices do not participate.
+Classic\_server only accepts one connection, but [universal\_server](#4-2-53-universal\_server) acts as a Classic and an LE server and accepts mulitple connections, and also has a timer function.

 The server advertises the following RFCOMM serial services: